Connect with a certified trainer for free

 What causes Distal Biceps Tendonitis?

-Biceps tendonitis is typically caused by overuse or repetitive activities that place strain on the biceps tendon.
-This condition is common in sports that require lifting.
-It usually develops over a prolonged period of use.
+Distal biceps tendonitis is typically caused by overuse or repetitive activities that place strain on the biceps tendon.
+This biceps strain is common in sports and occupations that involve repetitive pulling or lifting motions.

 Biceps tendonitis is common in these sports: